hmrc/github-admin-tool/README.md

 If the passed in branch does not have a protection rule, it will be created.

 `./github-admin-tool pr-approval -r repo_list.txt -b branch_name`

+## Webhook Removal

+Run the following command to remove a webhook for the repos contained in the given list and hostname (full URL with protocol).
+The list should be a text file with repository names (without owner name) on new lines.
+Check the command line help for different settings.

+`./github-admin-tool webhook-remove -r repo_list.txt -n host_name`